PrincetonUniversity/DP_GP_cluster/README.md

     GPy, pandas, numpy, scipy (>= 0.14), matplotlib.pyplot

-It has been tested in Python 2.7 on CentOS v.6.7 and with Anaconda distributions of the latter four above packages.
+It has been tested in linux with Python 2.7 and with Anaconda distributions of the latter four above packages.

 Download source code and uncompress, then: